The Raspberry Pi PES image has the following requirements:

 - Plug your SD card into your computer

-- In the image box browse to the unzipped PES image that you downloaded earlier
+- Click the image button and browse to the unzipped PES image that you downloaded earlier

-- Now click “Write” and wait until the image has been written
+- Now click “Flash” and wait until the image has been written

 - Unplug the SD card from your computer